 Also, as wine lowers blood cholesterol, it also has a positive effect on the appearance of gallstones.

 You read this text, and now you want to drink some wine.
 I wanted a glass of wine also when I was writing this.

 Who wouldn’t?
-Because if we drink a little wine every day, we will have a healthier heart, healthy bones, fewer digestive problems, and stomach infections, and by drinking wine, we prevent cancer and kidney stones.
+Because if we drink a little wine every day, we will have a healthier heart, healthy bones, and fewer digestive problems and stomach infections, and by drinking wine, we prevent cancer and kidney stones.